 Walking a Tightrope

 In retrospect, perhaps I should have intervened.
 No doubt it’s our job as a parents to notice when our children are going astray.
-But as an unschooling mother, I had always emphasized personal choice and self-directed learning.
+But as a life learning mother, I had always emphasized personal choice and self-directed learning.
 How could I now contradict myself?
 How could I preach about embracing opportunities while asking Erica to go after less than her academic best?

 In the end, I have learned to trust my children.
 I have also learned that perhaps the greatest joy in parenting a self-directed learner comes not through academic success, but through watching your child become a successful adult.
 It is my hope that when others will read Erica’s inspirational essay (see below) they will take heart and know that their children are listening, learning, and modeling, even when it seems they are not.